Integralist/Blog-Posts/Building a game with HTML5 Canvas.md

 …so again lets look through what's happening.

-The `halfWidth` and `halfHeight` variables are there because when we draw the puzzle piece onto the top canvas we want the puzzle piece to be centered to the mouse cursor/users touch.
+The `halfWidth` and `halfHeight` variables are there because when we draw the puzzle piece onto the top canvas we want the puzzle piece to be centered to the mouse cursor/user's touch.

 The line:

 `dragCanvasContext.clearRect(global.user_positionX, global.user_positionY, piece_width, piece_height);`

 …clears where the puzzle piece was last drawn.
-We then… update the co-ordinates for mouse/touch position…
+We then update the co-ordinates for mouse/touch position…

 ```js
 global.user_positionX = eventX - halfWidth;
 global.user_positionY = eventY - halfHeight;
 ```

 …the next step is to see if the user has moved the puzzle piece 'near' the empty space.
-The way we do this is we highlight the empty space so it has a red background whenever the user moves 20px within the empty space.
-This is so they are aware that at any point soon the puzzle piece will be dropped into the empty space…
+The way we do this is we highlight the empty space so it has a red background whenever the user moves 20px within it.
+This is so they are aware that at any point soon the puzzle piece will be dropped into this empty space…

 ```js
 if (global.user_positionX <= empty_space.x + (piece_width - 20) &&